 Managing your Canadian taxes

-After you update your store to use the new Canadian tax features, you can manage your tax settings, including your registrations and overrides.
+After you update your store to use the new Canadian tax features, you can manage your tax settings, including your registrations, overrides, and customer exemptions.

 Manage the regions in which you're registered